oernster/3D-printing-info/filament-experiences.md

 ## Best buys:

 ERYONE - amazing rainbow metal silk PLA that is fast changing.
+Notably they have recently started selling tricolour silk PLA and it is cheaper than their competitors but just as nice.

 ZIRO - great prints from these silk PLA colours; I have ALL the silks and ALL the glitter ones; they are all amazing and print so easily.